What changes about marketing at this stage

 -

 From spend to decision quality: A larger budget does not fix a loose strategy.
-The company needs cleaner choices about who to pursue, what pain to own, what channels to run, and what signals trigger more investment.
+The company needs cleaner choices about who to pursue, what pain to own, what channels to run, and what signals justify more investment.

 -